Neighbor arrested, charged with murder in elderly couple's disappearance from California nudist resort

 On Thursday, police said that they had identified a person of interest — the couple's next-door neighbor — who may have been involved in the disappearance of Daniel Menard, 79, and his wife, Stephanie Menard, 73.

-At a Friday morning news conference, Carl Baker, a spokesman for the city of Redlands and Redlands Police Department said police will use cadaver dogs to search for the couple's bodies at Sparks' residence.
+At a Friday morning news conference, Carl Baker, a spokesman for the city of Redlands and Redlands Police Department said around 9:30 p.m.
+Thursday, Sparks was found underneath his home and surrendered to police.

+"Let me say he surrendered voluntarily.
+I won't say he's been cooperative, but he did surrender voluntarily last night after lengthy negotiations," Baker said.

 The Menards were last seen at the Olive Dell Ranch around 10 a.m.
 Saturday, according to police.
 Their dog, a small white Shih Tzu named Cuddles, was with them.